chrisbutulis/best-cs1230-final-project/README.md

 Fish model adapted from [Rainbow Trout - Redband](https://sketchfab.com/3d-models/rainbow-trout-redband-442ab10476d0486e8eb689941bc4ad6e) made by eb78 and uploaded to Sketchfab.

-Coral models sourced from the Smithsonian
+Coral models sourced from the Smithsonian.

-All project handouts can be found [here](https://cs1230.graphics/projects).
+All previous project handouts can be found [here](https://cs1230.graphics/projects).